SAP/jenkins-library/documentation/docs/steps/apiProviderDownload.md

 ## ${docGenDescription}

-* API Provider defines the connection details for services running on specific hosts
+* API Provider defines the connection details for services running on specific hosts.
-* This function returns the APIProvider entity and stores it in the file system
+* This function returns the APIProvider entity and stores it in the file system.

 ## Prerequisites